Greenford: Elderly man stabbed to death on mobility scooter named

 It is the sixth murder investigation to be launched in London in the last four days.

-Mr Wilson said Mr O'Halloran was a "much-loved" member of the Greenford community and lived locally.
+Ch Supt Wilson said Mr O'Halloran was a "much-loved" member of the Greenford community and lived locally.

 Extra officers will be deployed to patrol the area in the coming days to provide reassurance, he added.

-"They are there to protect you and to help you," Mr Wilson added.
+"They are there to protect you and to help you," Ch Supt Wilson added.

 "If you have any concerns or information that you want to share please approach those officers.
 I realised that dreadful impact that incidents like this have on our communities.

-"I would like to reassure you all that we are doing all we can to solve the horrendous crimes that we have seen across London.

-"Over the last few days.
-I stress. that London remains one of the safest cities in the world."
+"I would like to reassure you all that we are doing all we can to solve the horrendous crimes that we have seen across London over the last few days.
+I stress that London remains one of the safest cities in the world."

 According to BBC analysis of police crime figures, 66 murder investigations have been launched this year in London by the Met Police, City of London Police and British Transport Police (BTP).